 HOW MUCH IS GIVEN OUT?

 Our fund manager advises annually the percentage which may be prudently distributed without imperiling the invested principal.
-At the end of 2017 he advised we could safely distribute $113,500, which is in line with the amounts for prior years.

-WHO RECEIVED THE MONEY?
+WHO RECEIVES THE MONEY?

 WHAT IS THE GRANT MAKING PROCESS?